AnandChowdhary/writing/honors-veni-proposal.md

 ###### towards the design of the platform

 For developing the platform, each feature will be assessed based on literature research and interviews.
 For example, interviews will be conducted with students to identify the distraction and motivational aspects of revising at home, and the results will be used to build a solution implemented in the platform (e.g., engagement through notifications).
+The design of this study with be factorial, i.e., the study will be divided into discrete levels (each feature of the platform) and the experimental units take on all possible combinations of these levels.
+This will allow us to study the effect of each feature in the platform on the response variable (i.e., student performance), as well as the effects of interactions between features.

 ###### experimental study to show effects